Wilmer Valderrama Shares Rare Photo With His Daughter Ahead of the 2021 Emmys - E! Online

 Valderrama has been in the television industry for decades.
 From his early days playing Fez on That '70s Shows to his current portrayal of Special Agent Nicholas "Nick" Torres on NCIS, he's taken on a number of roles throughout his career.

 During a July interview with E!
 News, Valderrama revealed which of his shows he plans to share with his daughter first.
-"I think I'm going to introduce her to Handy Manny first," Valderrama, who played Manny on the animated season from 2006 to 2013 said .
+"I think I'm going to introduce her to Handy Manny first," Valderrama, who played Manny on the animated series from 2006 to 2013 said.
 "If you remember, I did Handy Manny on the Disney Channel for a long time, and it was an amazing show—really funny.
 So, I think that will be the first thing I introduce her to will be Handy Manny."